Hardware-Attested Workload Launch: Securing Non-Human Identities

 Let's break down the essential elements that make this security mechanism work:

 • Relying Party (Key Broker Service): Acting as the validation authority, the Relying Party assesses the Attester's trustworthiness.
 It verifies the signed evidence, applies security policies, and, if all checks pass, provisions the Attester with necessary secrets like encryption keys.
 Think of it as the gatekeeper, only allowing trusted workloads to access sensitive resources.
+This is where the service account might get its temporary access token.

 • Attestation Service: This service verifies the evidence provided by the Attester against predefined security policies and reference values.
 It ensures that the workload meets the required security standards before secrets are released.
 It's the detective, confirming the Attester's claims.
+This service might be a cloud provider's attestation infrastructure.

 • Trusted Platform Module (TPM): As discussed earlier, TPMs are secure crypto-processors that store and report cryptographic measurements of a system's software and hardware state.
 They provide a hardware root of trust, making the attestation process highly reliable.
+The TPM is often the source of the initial, unforgeable evidence.

 Key attestation further enhances security by verifying that cryptographic keys are securely stored within a device's hardware-backed keystore.
 As Android Developers explain, this process confirms that the keys haven't been compromised, offering greater assurance in a mobile environment.
+For non-human identities, this means the cryptographic keys used by a service account or an IoT device are protected by hardware, not just software.

 In a cloud environment, these components work together to ensure that only trusted workloads are launched, protecting sensitive data from unauthorized access.
 For instance, a financial application might use these components to verify that it’s running on a secure, uncompromised server before processing transactions.
 Similarly, in healthcare, patient data processing workloads can be attested to ensure compliance with stringent privacy regulations like HIPAA.